heathermhargreaves/Day-16-mini-project-routing/README.md

 ```

 ###Step 2: Add Routing Skeleton
-* Right now you should have a very basic Angular application that has nothing more than an app.js (which created your 'miniRouting' module) and a index.html page.
+* Right now, you should have a very basic Angular application that has nothing more than an app.js (which created your 'miniRouting' module) and an index.html page.
 Check your console to make sure there are no errors.
 If there are, debug.
 * Now we're going to prep our HTML in order to start using ngRoute.
 * Before we use the ngRoute module to handle our routing, there are a few steps we need to take.
 First, we need to include ngRoute as a script in our HTML page.
 [For your convenience](http://cdnjs.com/libraries/angular.js/).
 * Once you've included ngRoute as a script, we need to inject ngRoute into our app as a dependency.
 Remember how we talked about how our app.js is the hub of our application and it's the only place we use ```angular.module('appName', [])``` with the empty array?
 The reason that empty array exists is because it's where we inject dependencies into our application.
 Head over to app.js and add 'ngRoute' as a dependency.